Restoring Aureal 3D (A3D) by Alchemy

 http://www.worknd.ru/A3D-Live.exe (mirror: https://yadi.sk/d/6T0eYWdQ15Tx6A)

-5. Probably game will crash on splash sound, so navigate to Windows folder and search for a3dsplhs.exe and delete it.
+5. Most probably game will crash on A3D splash sound, so navigate to Windows folder and search for a3dsplhs.exe and delete it.

 * A3D Live with Alchemy permanently crashes for me when new drivers from 2019 dedicated for Creative cards and W10 1803 build are installed.
 Previously I had PAX_SBXF_PCDRV_L11_2_30_0011_2017v1.00 drivers and it works with them on older W10 build.
-Be aware, that every new driver installation replaces a3d drivers (so also A3D Live installation).
+Be aware, that every new soundcard driver installation replaces a3d drivers (so also A3D Live installation which will need to be reinstalled).

 * In some cases you must load the game very fast fast to avoid crash in main menu (especially when using dgVoodoo/DX6 since it loads slower than nGlide, but with nGlide it may happen as well).

 6*.
 Update.
-For even better sound positioning download this ini and copy it to DLL folder.
+For further changes in sound/spatialization quality download this ini and copy it to DLL folder.
 Open it, and edit line

 GUID for WinNT=